flowdee/easy-amazon-links/readme.txt

 This plugin is not official made or maintained by Amazon.

-In order to redirect your site visitors to their nearest Amazon store, the plugin needs to find out their country.
-This is done by passing their IP to the API of the following services: [ipinfo.io](https://ipinfo.io/) and [freegeoip.net](https://freegeoip.net/)

 == Installation ==

 The installation and configuration of the plugin is as simple as it can be.